-Hibakusha Stories Program Director, Kathleen Sullivan, PhD, wrote a web portal on disarmament education for the United Nations’ Cyberschoolbus with Guggenhiem Fellow, photographer and human rights professor Peter Lucas, PhD.
-Their collaboration was commissioned as a result of the 2002 United Nations Study on Disarmament and Non-Proliferation Education.
-In the forward, then Secretary-General Kofi Annan touched upon an important truth when he wrote that an entire generation was coming to maturity without experiencing the terror of a nuclear war (or even the threat of the terror).
-Education carries the responsibility of recalling the past to learn from it and of raising critical consciousness.
+In the forward to Action for Disarmament: 10 Things You Can Do!
+Hibakusha Stories Director, Kathleen Sullivan, PhD and Guggenheim Fellow, and human rights professor Peter Lucas, PhD., refer to UN Secretary-General Kofi Annan when he said that education carries the responsibility of recalling the past to learn from it and to raise critical consciousness.
 The need for disarmament education to combat ignorance, complacency, and an acceptance of a culture of violence has never been greater.